-When I told my parents and friends that I was going to leave my Engineering job in Bangalore to volunteer with slum children in a public school, I met with suspicious looks as if I were the first person to ‘spoil’ my life.
-Previously, I never had an experience with children but what I took along from here is priceless.
+When I told my parents and friends that I was going to quit my engineering job in Bangalore to volunteer with slum children in a public school, I was met with suspicious looks that seemed to accuse me of being the first person to ‘spoil’ my life.
+Previously, I never had much interaction with children but what I took along from here, is priceless.
 Sometimes, a child teaches you mantras of living and to appreciate everything life has to offer.
-Seeing what little they had, unfortunate enough of what life has for them to offer, I felt they had eyes full of dreams, dreams full of happiness, and this was how I found a reason to smile again.
+Seeing what little they had, unfortunate enough given what life has for them to offer, I felt they had eyes full of dreams, dreams full of happiness, and this was how I found a reason to smile again.

 I want so much to be a part of what made me who I am today.
 Educating one child won’t change the world, but for that one child, the world will change forever.
-She could be your house help’s daughter, or someone’s son on a traffic signal.
+She could be your domestic worker’s daughter or someone’s son at a traffic signal.
 I really want to make an impact on other peoples’ lives and use my own experiences to do so.
 I want to inspire others as I have been inspired.
-I feel the urge to be a part of system where a teacher is not only qualified to teach, but is also a mentor to the students.
-I also want to express the importance of education to young people because I feel like so many take it for granted.
+I feel the urge to be a part of a system in which a teacher is not only qualified to teach but is also a mentor to the students.
+I also want to convey the importance of education to young people because I feel like so many take it for granted.

 Teaching is one such initiative that attracted me with its ambition to end educational inequity in India.
-Teaching as a leadership which not only reforms the students, but also develops the leadership capabilities of the individuals for long term achievements.
-I think the biggest challenge that any individual can face is to understand what it takes to bring about change in a child, to transform learning into a fun filled activity for students so that the child would hate to leave the classroom.
+Teaching as a leadership which not only reforms the students but also develops people’s leadership capabilities for long-term achievements.
+I think the biggest challenge that any individual can face is to understand what it takes to bring about change in a child, to transform learning into a fun filled activity for students in such a way that the child would hate to leave the classroom.